Rare Exports: A Christmas Tale: Plot

-An American and British research team from the firm Subzero are taking drill core samples on top of Korvatunturi (Ear Fell) in the Finnish region of Lapland.
-It is believed to be the home of Joulupukki, a figure in Finnish folklore that helped shape modern-day versions of Santa Claus.
-Team leader Riley realizes that the fell is an ancient burial mound built by the Sámi to conceal and imprison something.
-Two local boys, Juuso and Pietari, watch the team at work and eavesdrop on their discussions.
-They run to Juuso's nearby snowmobile quarreling about Santa Claus' existence as the team begins to excavate the fell using explosives.
-When they reach a glacier in the mountains, they find hundreds of reindeer carcasses.
+An American and British research team from the firm Subzero are drilling samples atop Korvatunturi (Ear Fell) in the Finnish region of Lapland.
+Team leader Riley believes that the fell is an ancient burial mound built by the Sámi and plans to plunder it.
+Two local boys, Juuso and Pietari, spy on the team at work and learn their plans.
+Pietari tells Juuso that Santa Claus is real, tortures bad children, and is watching them, as the team begins to excavate the fell using explosives.

-Rauno heads to Korvatunturi to demand reparations from the Subzero company, whom he believes is responsible for the troubles over the reindeer.
-Instead, he finds a deep pit and no trace of the Subzero personnel.
+Local reindeer hunters find hundreds of reindeer carcasses that they believe were killed by wolves, and head to Korvatunturi to demand reparations from the Subzero company, whom they believe are responsible for the reindeer.
+Instead, they find a deep pit and no trace of the Subzero personnel.

-On the morning of Christmas Eve, the trap ensnares a naked old man.
-Pietari sneaks out of his father's house to a police truck and reaches the village, where Rauno hears that potato sacks, heaters, and a hair dryer have gone missing.
-Pietari learns that Juuso has also been missing, with a straw effigy found in his place.
+On the morning of Christmas Eve, a wolf trap built by Pietari's father, Rauno, has killed a skinny, naked old man.
+Pietari and Rauno learn that potato sacks, heaters, and a hair dryer have gone missing from houses in the area.
+Pietari finds a straw effigy in Juuso's bed and no sign of Juuso.

-Piiparinen, a colleague of Rauno, brings a sack containing the skinny old man and leaves his inactive body on a table in Rauno's reindeer slaughterhouse.
-While he, Rauno, and Aimo, another colleague, discuss their plans, Pietari finds that all his friends have gone missing.
-Piiparinen has his ear bitten off by the old man after he teases him with a piece of gingerbread.
-Pietari asks his father to spank him for his bad deeds, as he fears the children's bad deeds might have caused Santa to take them away.
+Piiparinen, a neighbor, and Rauno bring the corpse into Rauno's reindeer slaughterhouse but discover skinny old man is still alive.
+Piiparinen, Rauno, and Aimo, another colleague, discuss their plans and tie the old man up, while Pietari calls around and finds that all his friends have gone missing.
+Piiparinen has his ear bitten off by the old man, and Pietari asks his father to spank him for his bad deeds, as he fears that sneaking up to the Fell makes him a bad boy and he will be taken by Santa.